surniaulula/wpsso/readme.txt

 * *New Features*
 	* None.
 * *Improvements*
+	* Added jQuery to show the notices drop-down if there are any error or warning notices.
-	* Added a sanity check for options with an image ID value.
+	* Added a sanity check for options with an image ID value to make sure the value is numeric.
 * *Bugfixes*
 	* None.
 * *Developer Notes*